IlyaZinkovich/ilyazinkovich.github.io/_posts/2020/jul/2020-07-16-capacity-planning.md

 ## Linear Programming to the Rescue

-In order to solve this problem, we'll use a mathematical method called [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming).
+In order to solve this problem, we'll use a mathematical method called [Linear Programming](https://en.wikipedia.org/wiki/Linear_programming) in a way that is supported by the modern programming libraries like [SciPy](https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.linprog.html).
+This method requires us to specify:
+1. set of variables.
+2. cost function - a weighted sum of the variables.
+3. set of linear constraints on the variables.
+In return, it the automated solver gives us the values of variables that minimise the cost function.